ostadabbas/An-Efficient-3D-Synthetic-Model-Generation-Pipeline/README.md

 ## Installation

 The algorithm is purely working in python 3.6 or higher.
-The requirement of the algorithm needs some libraries which can be installed using the requirement.txt file.
+The requirement of the algorithm needs some libraries which can be installed using the ''requirement.txt'' file.
 Please make an enviornment using this requirement file and your are ready to go.
 If you have issues with numpy and open3D, please install numpy firls either using whl or source and then install open3D.